lysenkolipa/agataBlielen/README.md

     > npm -v (v5.5.1)
     or install from https://nodejs.org

-* Make sure that the GULP version 4 was installed.
+* Make sure that GULP v4 is installed.
     If gulp version is lower, it'll not work.

     For this purpose it is necessary to write in the terminal: